idlemachinery/book-bound-json-server-api/README.md

 ## Book-Bound API Challenge

-[The API Challenge](https://idlemachinery.com/io/the-api-challenge/) involves creating the same API with book and author endpoints in as many different implementations as possible.
+[The API Challenge](https://idlemachinery.com/io/the-api-challenge/) involves creating the same API with book and author endpoints using as many different implementations as possible.

 ## Installing the application